opstrace/opstrace/docs/quickstart.md

 EOF
 ```

-**Your input needed:** After you initiate the command below, a browser page is going to pop up asking you to sign in with a Google account. and provide a seamless user experience with our automated DNS: `$OPSTRACE_CLUSTER_NAME.opstrace.io`.
+**Your input needed:** After you initiate the command below, a browser page is going to pop up asking you to sign in with a Google account.
-To achieve that, we ask you to log in to Opstrace with a Google account; we will open a browser page for you automatically, but should that fail, the URL will be printed in the CLI output.
+(The URL will also be printed in the CLI output.)
+This is so we can and provide a seamless user experience for our provided DNS.

 Let's get things going: